lsst/templates/project_templates/technote_ejpconf/README.md

-pie
+# technote_ejpconf

-**LSST technical note repository, formatted as an SPIE  paper preprint.**
+**LSST technical note repository, formatted as an EPJ Web of Conferences paper preprint.**

 This template also uses bib and author metadata from [lsst-texmf](https://lsst-texmf.lsst.io).
 See [Technotes for stand-alone technical documentation in the Developer Guide](https://developer.lsst.io/project-docs/technotes.html).